instana/instana-autotrace-webhook/README.md

 In purely Instana fashion, the AutoTrace webhook will instrument all containers in all pods.
 However, you may want to have more control over which resources are instrumented and which not.
-By setting the `autotrace.opt_in=true` value when deploying the Helm chart, the AutoTrace webhook will only modify Pods, ReplicaSet, StatefulSets, DaemonSet, Deployments or resources within the namespace that carry the `instana-autotrace: "true"` label.
+By setting the `autotrace.opt_in=true` value when deploying the Helm chart, the AutoTrace webhook will only modify Pods, ReplicaSet, StatefulSets, DaemonSet, Deployments or Namespaces that carry the `instana-autotrace: "true"` label.

 Irrespective of the value of the `autotrace.opt_in`, the AutoTrace webhook will _not_ touch pods that carry the `instana-autotrace: "false"` label.

-The `instana-autotrace: "false"` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.
+The `instana-autotrace: "false"` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, StatefulSets, and Namespaces, as well as in nested Pod templates and in standalone Pods.

 ### Ignoring namespaces